Whether you are looking for a new job or looking to advance in your current role, setting the right career goals can help lead you to success.

 Gem: 💎Superpowers are things you're naturally good at!

 Set your goals for 2021 based on your career values

-Four goals is the highest number I advise setting for one year.
+Four is the highest number of goals I advise setting for one year.
 Set your goals, then break them down into smaller goals.

 Our attendees referenced concrete goals like “getting a job I enjoy in London.”
 And our attendees also acknowledged the inherent tension in goal setting saying, “It's a constant battle between being happy in my current role versus constantly wanting more.”

 Gem: 💎 When you can talk about how something will make you feel, it changes your neuropathways and will help you be more excited to reach your goal

 Break down your 2021 goals into smaller steps